 Canada leads the top potash countries by production, but what are the other major producers?
-This list from INN outlines the top 10.
+This list outlines the top 10.

 That’s welcome news for the sector — many potash-mining operations have closed in recent years, and some are waiting on the sidelines for better days and improvements in the potash price.

-The US Geological Survey estimates that global annual potash production capacity was 61 million MT in 2019, while actual production for that year totaled 41 million MT.
-So what were the top potash countries by production in 2019?
-Read through the list below to find out the answer.
+The USGS estimates that global annual potash production reached 46 million MT in 2021.
+So what were the top potash countries by production last year?
+Read through the list below to find out.

-Canada is the world’s largest potash producer, with potash production in 2019 growing by 1.3 million MT over 2018 production levels.
+Leading the list of the top potash countries by production is Canada.
+The nation is the world’s largest potash producer, with potash production growing by 200,000 MT in 2021 over 2020 production levels.

-Nutrien (TSX:NTR,NYSE:NTR), the largest potash company, is based in the Canadian prairie province of Saskatchewan.
+Nutrien (TSX:NTR,NYSE:NTR), the world’s largest potash company, is based in the Canadian prairie province of Saskatchewan.
 The company is the result of a 2018 merger between two crop nutrient companies, Potash Corporation of Saskatchewan and Agrium.
-The partnership has “created a global agricultural giant” valued at US$36 billion.
+The merger has created “a global agricultural giant” now valued at more than US$65 billion.

-Potash production in Belarus dropped slightly by 100,000 MT from 2018 levels to total 7 million MT in 2019.
+Potash production in Belarus rose by 600,000 MT from 2020 levels to total 8 million MT in 2020.
 Output in the Eastern European country has been on an upward trajectory since 2016, when its potash production total came in at 6.4 million MT.

-Potash production in China has remained relatively the same from 2016 to 2019, at around 5 million MT.
+China is another of the top potash countries by production.
+Output in the Asian nation has remained relatively the same from 2016 to 2021, at around 5 million to 6 million MT.
 Potash is extremely vital in China — the country is the largest consumer of potash fertilizer, accounting for approximately 20 percent of world potash consumption.
-China’s domestic demand for potash fertilizer is overtaking its homegrown potash supply, making the country reliant on potash imports, especially for muriate of potash.
+China’s domestic demand for potash fertilizer is overtaking its homegrown potash supply, making the country reliant on potash imports, especially for MOP.

-Annual potash production in Israel has remained unchanged for the past few years, totaling 2 million MT since 2017.
-The country is sixth in terms of potash production, and it also hosts the world’s sixth largest potash-producing company: Israel Chemicals (TLV:ICL).
+Annual potash production in Israel has remained unchanged for the past few years, totaling about 2 million MT since 2017.
+The country is sixth in terms of potash production, and it also hosts the world’s sixth largest potash-producing company: Israel Chemicals (NYSE:ICL,TLV:ICL).

 The company produces roughly a third of the world’s bromine, which is often extracted from the same salt water and brine deposits that produce potash.

-While potash production in Jordan increased marginally from 2018 to 2019, the country still has yet to take back the sixth place spot it previously lost to Israel.
-Arab Potash Company, located in Jordan, is the eighth largest producer of potash by volume, and is the sole producer of potash in the Arab region.
+Potash production in Jordan increased marginally from 2020 to 2021.
+Arab Potash Company, located in Jordan, is the seventh largest producer of potash by volume, and is the sole producer of potash in the Arab region.
 It has helped make Jordan a key potash supplier for India and Asia.

-Chile recorded production of 1.2 million MT of potash in 2018, the same as the prior two years; however, production dropped below 1 million MT in 2019.
+Chile recorded production of 1.2 million MT of potash in 2018, the same as the prior two years; however, production dropped below 1 million MT in 2019 and slipped another 50,000 MT in 2020.
+Chilean potash production remained flat in 2021, coming in at 900,000 MT as it did the previous year.
 One of the largest producers of potash in the country is SQM (NYSE:SQM), which is also a leading producer of lithium.
 South America in general is a large consumer of potash.

-The US bumped the UK from the 10th spot on the list in 2017, and continued to hold onto the spot in 2018 and 2019.
-Potash production in the US mostly takes place in New Mexico and Utah — New Mexico has four mines operated by two companies and Utah has three potash operations.
+The US took the position of ninth largest potash-producing country in 2021.
+The US bumped the UK from the 10th spot on the list in 2017, and has continued to rank ninth or tenth since.
+Potash production in the US mostly takes place in New Mexico and Utah — both states have three potash operations each.

-The country put out 510,000 MT of potash for 2019, a relatively steep drop from 2014, when output totaled 850,000 MT of potash.
-US potash goes largely to the fertilizer industry, which in turn uses the fertilizer to increase crop production and crop yield, as well as to improve soil health and water retention in crops.
+The country put out 480,000 MT of potash for 2021, a relatively steep drop from less than 10 years earlier in 2014, when output totaled 850,000 MT of potash.
+US potash goes largely to the fertilizer industry, which in turn uses the fertilizer to increase crop production and crop yields, as well as to improve soil health and water retention in crops.
 Any leftover potash output is used in the chemical and industrial sectors.